Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Edge Case 5: High-autonomy individual contributors

-Some roles naturally show different patterns than team-oriented roles.
+Context: Some roles naturally behave differently than team-oriented roles.

 The math most founders miss: